Trade Gold Trading

 23.60% provides minimum support and is not an ideal place to open an order.

-38.2 % provides some support but price in this example continued to retrace up to the 50 percent zone.
+The 38.2% retracement level provided some temporary support, yet in this specific instance, the price continued to retreat up to the 50 percent zone.

-For this example, the pull-back reached the 50.00% pullback area, but most of the time the market will retrace up to 38.2 % and thenceforth most of the time traders set their buy limit pending orders at the 38.2 percent% level, while at the same time placing a stop just below 61.8%.
+For this example, the retracement reached the 50.00% pull-back area, but most of the time the market will retrace up to 38.2 % and thenceforth most of the times traders set their buy limit orders at the 38.2 % level, while at the same time setting a stop just below 61.8%.

-How to Draw on a Downwards Bearish Market
+How to Draw on a Downward Bearish Market

-In the diagram below the market is moving down between 1 & 2, then after 2 it retraces upto 38.20 % retracement then it continues moving down in the original downwards trend.
-Notice that this technical indicator is drawn from point 1 to point 2 in the direction of the trend (Downwards).
+In the diagram below the market is moving down between 1 & 2, then after 2 it retraces upto 38.20 % retracement then it continues moving downward in the initial downward trend.
+Notice that this technical indicator is drawn and plotted from point 1 to point 2 in the direction of the market trend (Downwards).

-Because we know this is just a pull-back we put a sell order at 38.20 % level and a stop loss just above 61.80 %.
+Because we're sure this is just a short-term move, we place a sell order at 38.20 % and a stop loss just above 61.80 %.

-The above examples is the perfect set-up where the price retraces immediately after touching the 38.20% Level.
+The preceding graphic depicts the ideal scenario where the market reverses its course immediately after touching the 38.20% Fibonacci Level.

-This zone provided a lot of resistance for the pull-back, this was the best place for an investor to place a sell limit order as the market quickly headed down after hitting this level.
+This zone provided significant resistance for the retracement, making it an ideal point for investors to place a sell limit order, as the market promptly declined after reaching this level.